(Continuing from yesterday’s post…)

 50. Collect patriarchal blessings of your ancestors.
 Talk about them in FHE.
 Search for blessings given to a great-grand relative that may be fulfilled in you or your child.
 Or find traits and talents that follow through the generations.

 Both my parents were born in foreign countries.
 Thankfully, I have been blessed to be able to visit their childhood homes and see for myself what life might have been like for them growing up.
 My mother was born in France.
 We visited with the older sister she left behind so many years ago and had a wonderful reunion with several family members.
+The picture above is of my mother working on her family’s farm.
 My father was born in Mexico.
-We spent many a summer visiting with his family.
+We spent many a summer visiting with his family when I was growing up.
 Even though I couldn’t speak the same language as my cousins, from either side of the world, we learned that “Barbie doll” is a language shared by all.

 I wrote my grandmother’s history and submitted it to Women of Faith in the Latter-Days.
 It will be published in their fourth volume.
-They are still looking for histories for their seven-volume series.
+The Church History Library loves to receive personal histories and conversion stories from members of the church.

 Continued here